AirGrid/docs/docs/advertisers/sandbox.md

 ## Creative Pixel

-The creative pixel is unique to each campaign & advertiser, these are created as an attribution pixel group (APG) in the AirGrid platform due to the fact that source (creative) pixels require for the attribution to be set.
+The creative pixel is unique to each campaign & advertiser, these are created as an attribution pixel group (APG) in the AirGrid platform.
+This group links together pixels which must be added to the creative and those which need to be added to the conversion point on the advertiser's website.

-The creative pixel is an image tag, which looks like:
+The creative pixel is an image tag with a special attribute, such as the
+following:

 ```html
 <img